wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **URL parameters:**

-  When `sidePagination` is set to `server`, bootstrap table will make calls to the `data-url` with the following URL parameters:
+  When `sidePagination` is set to `server`, the bootstrap table will make calls to the `url` with the following URL parameters:

   - `offset` with a value between 0 and `total` - 1, indicating the first record to include.
   - `limit` with a value indicating the number of rows per page.